This notice has been approved by the United States District Court for the Eastern District of California.

 - Pressed Juicery can link to third-party websites and/or include third-party content on the Website and Mobile Applications (e.g., any web content that is dictated or generated by a third party and is not owned, coded, managed, and/or operated by the Released Parties including, but not limited to, plug-ins, forms, PDF files, social media and YouTube© videos), without being required to undertake, to complete remediation for, or to be responsible or liable for any form of third-party content that is incorporated into the Website and Mobile Applications.

 - Pressed Juicery has agreed to pay into a settlement fund which, after deductions for attorneys’ fees, litigation costs, and a service award for the Class Representative as set forth in Paragraph 4 below, will be paid out to Class Members who make timely claims showing proof (browsing history) that they attempted to use the Website and/or Mobile Applications.
 Such Class Members will be entitled to an amount which is proportional to the number of valid claimants, but which provides an enhancement to claimants from California of three (3) times the pro rata share of the settlement fund, not to exceed $1,000 per claimant.

 3. How could the settlement affect your legal rights?

-If Judge Mueller approves the proposed settlement, members of the classes will release all claims for discrimination and denial of equal access on the basis of disability arising from Defendant’s practices or procedures in connection with, or the condition of, the websites and mobile applications owned or operated by Pressed Juicery at the time of the Court’s final approval of the settlement, or as the websites and/or mobile applications may be modified under the terms of the settlement.
+If Judge Mueller approves the proposed settlement, members of the classes will release all claims for discrimination and denial of equal access on the basis of disability arising from Defendant’s practices or procedures in connection with, or the condition of, the Website and Mobile Applications owned or operated by Pressed Juicery at the time of the Court’s final approval of the settlement, or as the Website and/or Mobile Applications may be modified under the terms of the settlement.
 More specifically, the Settlement Agreement provides as follows: